Twins vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has seven doubles, a triple, six home runs, 28 walks and 27 RBI (48 total hits).
-He has stolen one base.
+- Alex Bregman has 50 hits with seven doubles, a triple, seven home runs, 28 walks and 29 RBI.
+He's also stolen one base.

-- Bregman brings a five-game streak with at least one hit into this one.
-In his last five games he is batting .381 with two doubles and four RBI.
+- Bregman heads into this matchup looking to extend his six-game hit streak.
+In his last 10 games he is hitting .310 with two doubles, a home run, a walk and seven RBI.

 Bregman Recent Games